daniy310/hardhat-fund-me/README.md

  ## 🤖 Hardhat FundMe

 # This project demonstrates a Funding Smart Contract that :
-  - accepts payments over a pre-established value (by using the custom PriceConverter library)
+  - accepts payments over a pre-established $US value (by using the custom PriceConverter library)
   - adds every funder to a funders array
   - adds every amount funded to a addressToAmountFunded mapping
   - has 2 withdraw functions :